openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

     // a.sts
     @Sendable
     export class C {}
-    export let a: number;
+    export let a: number

     // b.sts
     'use shared'
-    export * from 'a'; // Error, wildcard export in a shared module
+    export * from 'a' // Error, wildcard export in a shared module

 |CB_COMPLIANT_CODE|
 ~~~~~~~~~~~~~~~~~~~